dsc-courses/dsc80-2022-sp/project3.md

 ### Getting the Data
 The data is downloadable [here](https://engineering.purdue.edu/LASCI/research-data/outages/outagerisks).

+Note: If you are having a hard time with the "This dataset" link, hold shift and click the link to open it into a new tab and then refresh that new tab.

 A data dictionary is available at this [article](https://www.sciencedirect.com/science/article/pii/S2352340918307182) under *Table 1.
 Variable descriptions*.